Some eager people have emailed in questions. Here are the answers:

 Why no more than ten blogs a month?

 When I started the list I was adding blogs on a weekly basis.
 This became too much to keep going so I moved to fortnightly and finally to monthly.
 Then I started looking carefully at statistics, initially to see whether I was wasting my time compiling the list.
-OK, around 400 visits by actual human beings each month isn’t bad (I can filter out the bots and stuff).
+OK, a couple of thousand visits by actual human beings each month isn’t bad (I can filter out the bots and stuff).

 Next step was to see how the list, and the updates were being used.
 As you might expect, there has always been a burst of people visiting blogs after each update but the numbers of clicks on each link diminish as you move down the list.
 When I added 15 blogs in one update, the bottom five hardly attracted any clicks at all.
 There seemed to be something like a cliff edge after the tenth blog.